supervisely-ecosystem/mvd-docs/README.md

 1. **Import video files** to the Supervisely platform.
 For already annotated videos, the initial annotations were made outside of Supervisely in a specific custom format, so the Supervisely Team developed a [custom script](https://github.com/supervisely-ecosystem/mouse_project_upload_videos_with_xlsx) that can be used to convert and import these annotations.
 2. **Train Object Detection model** to detect mice using [RT-DETRv2](https://ecosystem.supervisely.com/apps/rt-detrv2/supervisely_integration/train) model.
 We've generated a dataset using pretrained models before training the mouse detector.
 The model was evaluated with our [Evaluation Benchmark](https://docs.supervisely.com/neural-networks/model-evaluation-benchmark/object-detection).
 3. **Preprocess video before training** the Action Recognition model using the [Preprocess Data for Mouse Action Recognition](https://ecosystem.supervisely.com/apps/preprocess-data-for-mouse-project) app.
 The preprocessing includes mouse detection, video frames extraction, trimming videos into segments, and class balancing.
 4. **Train the Action Recognition model (MVD)** using the [Train Mouse Action Recognition Model](https://ecosystem.supervisely.com/apps/mouse-action-recognition/supervisely_integration/train) app.
-We've chosen the MVD architecture as the most suitable and accurate model for our specific use case.
-It's a good trade-off between the hardware/GPU requirements and the model accuracy.
+We've chosen the **MVD** architecture as the best choice for our specific use case.
+It has achieved SOTA performance on common benchmarks and was presented at the CVPR 2023 conference.
 5. **Evaluation Benchmark** is performed on the test dataset to assess the model's performance.
 The evaluation includes metrics such as precision, recall, and F1-score.
 6. **Inference** is performed on new videos using the trained MVD model and the mouse detector.
 The inference is done using the [Mouse Action Recognition](https://ecosystem.supervisely.com/apps/mouse-action-recognition/src/app) app, which processes the videos and predicts the mouse actions.